 MSR Book Series

-IAMSR is launching a book series to be published by De Gruyter, titled Management, Spirituality & Religion, with the first book to be published in 2021.
+In partnership with De Gruyter IAMSR launched a book series, titled Management, Spirituality & Religion, with the first book to be published in 2021.

 The series will encompass a wide range of issues pertinent to this field, including authored and edited volumes.